 What To Expect

-Most of the infusions at Klarisana centers are overseen by our nurse practitioners or physician assistants.
-We feel that Advanced Practice Practitioners (APP’s) are the ideal providers to administer ketamine infusions.
+Most of the IM treatments at Klarisana centers are overseen by our nurse practitioners or physician assistants.
+We feel that Advanced Practice Practitioners (APP’s) are the ideal providers to administer ketamine IM treatments.
 Our goal at Klarisana is to make ketamine therapy accessible to the largest number of people possible in an economically feasible way.
 Our founder and Medical Director, Dr. Bonnett, has served on several combat tours in the Middle East.
 He developed a great respect and admiration for the APP’s who were the sole providers on Forward Operating Bases (FOB’s).
 The United States Military entrusts the care of it’s soldiers in forward deployed areas to APP’s and so does Klarisana.
 There is a rapidly growing trend nationwide to recognize the incredibly valuable role that APP’s play in many aspects of healthcare.
 Our Nurse Practitioners and Physician Assistants have many years of clinical…and just as importantly…life experience.
 We feel that Nurse Practitioners and Physician Assistants have a very important role to play in every aspect of American healthcare and will play a vital role in solving the problem of access to healthcare in the United States.

 One would think that “sounds of the rainforest” would be ideal.
 What we have found however is that it is a very personal choice and spans a wide range of musical genres.
 Our patients listen to all sorts of music..the genre is not as important as the meaning the music has for you.
 The important thing is that the music selection puts you in a good “headspace.”
 Our patients listen to everything from John Coltrane, to Nine Inch Nails.

 You will not stop breathing.
 Ketamine has a very reassuring safety profile.
 There have been case reports of brief periods of apnea (no breathing) with a rapid push of a large amount of ketamine such as might be used to induce anesthesia in an operating room.
-With a low dose drip at Klarisana there is no respiratory depression.
-Our patients are responsive and able to talk throughout the infusion.
+With a low dose administration at Klarisana there is no respiratory depression.
+Our patients are responsive and able to talk throughout the Ketamine session.
 The most common side effect is mild nausea in some patients.
-We do offer anti-nausea medication prior to infusions.
+We do offer anti-nausea medication prior to treatment.
 We feel that the alterations in perception with ketamine should not be categorized as “side effects.”
 As we describe elsewhere in the FAQ, they are part of the therapy.

 Ketamine is extensively used in emergency medicine and, in fact, is the “go to” medication for procedural sedation in kids.
 It is routinely used in ER’s across America every day in young children who require sedation for painful procedures such as facial lacerations and reduction of broken bones.
 We have a number of patients with mental health conditions and chronic pain who are teenagers.
-That being said when we consider infusion therapy for patients under the age of 18 we require approval of and close cooperation with, the patient’s primary care and mental health provider.
+That being said when we consider Ketamine Therapy for patients under the age of 18 we require approval of and close cooperation with, the patient’s primary care and mental health provider.

 I read an article where a university professor said that ketamine is promising but that it is not ready for prime time.
 If she is a professor she is not biased, right?